The Marine Iguana

 Mating and egg-laying take place between January and March, the hottest months.
 On some islands the males display a deep red and sometimes also a turquoise colouration, displaying their readiness to rumble.
 Some females also turn red.
 Fights for dominance over land (not individual females) are common and take the form of exhausting displays of wrestling with interlocking heads, much like fighting stags.

-When mating, the male grasps the back of the female's neck in his jaws and pins her down before inseminating her with one of his 2 penises.
+When mating, the male iguana grasps the back of the female's neck in his jaws and pins her down before inseminating her with one of his 2 penises.
 5 weeks later the females are ready to lay.

 Before laying, females seek out a soft area, normally sand, and they dig a hole for the eggs.
 Sometimes stronger females have been known to take over nearly completed holes and chase away the poor female who thought her work was almost done.
 They then lay 1 to 4 eggs.
-For a while, until the hormones subside, the female protects her burrow against other females.
+For a while, until the hormones subside, the female marine iguana will her burrow against other females.
 Some 3 to 4 months later the hatchlings emerge.

 Studies reveal approximately only 25% of adult males will breed due to competition.
 They are very territorial and will protect the territory they won, usually populated by numerous females.
-Occasionally, a smaller male can sneak in here undetected and successfully mate with females without arousing the suspicion of the large alpha male.
+Occasionally, a smaller male can sneak in undetected and successfully mate with females without arousing the suspicion of the large alpha male.

 Recent records attest to the existence of a hybrid between marine and land iguanas in one place in Galapagos, South Plazas.
 They tend to live shorter lives and are mostly sterile although some females are believed to have reproduced.